Lolarh/Agentic_Omics_Thesis/README.md

-# Agentic AI for scRNA-seq Clustering Optimization
+# Agentic AI Framework for scRNA-seq Clustering Optimization

 ## Overview

-This master’s thesis project focuses on developing improving and automating clustering decisions in single-cell RNA sequencing (scRNA-seq) analysis.
+This master's thesis investigates the use of an agentic AI framework to improve the robustness and reproducibility of clustering in single-cell RNA sequencing (scRNA-seq) analysis.

-The goal is not to replace existing bioinformatics tools, but to support them by making clustering workflows more robust, and reproducible.

-The system builds on established tools such as Scanpy and investigates how an agent-based approach can help improve clustering quality in a structured and automated way.

----
+Rather than replacing established bioinformatics workflows, the project builds on the standard Scanpy pipeline by introducing an intelligent optimization layer that automatically evaluates and refines clustering parameters.
+The objective is to reduce manual parameter tuning while improving clustering quality through iterative evaluation and feedback.

 ## Motivation

-In scRNA-seq analysis, clustering results are highly sensitive to parameter choices (for example; number of neighbors, number of principal components, clustering resolution).
-Small changes can lead to significantly different biological interpretations.
+Clustering results in scRNA-seq are highly sensitive to analysis parameters such as the number of principal components (PCs), number of neighbors, and Leiden clustering resolution.
+Small parameter changes can produce substantially different cluster structures and biological interpretations.

-This project explores whether an AI-assisted system can:
+This project explores whether an AI-driven optimization agent can:

-- reduce manual trial-and-error in clustering
+* Reduce manual trial-and-error during clustering
-- improve robustness of clustering outcomes
-- support more systematic parameter selection
-- help identify unstable or unreliable cluster configurations

----
+* Improve clustering robustness and reproducibility
+* Systematically optimize clustering parameters
+* Identify stable and high-quality clustering solutions using quantitative evaluation metrics

-## Core Idea
+## Core Workflow

-The system will:

-1. Load single-cell RNA-seq data (initially PBMC datasets)
-2. Run a standard Scanpy pipeline (preprocessing → clustering → visualization)
+The framework consists of two main components:

+1. A deterministic preprocessing pipeline using Scanpy (quality control, normalization, highly variable gene selection, PCA, and neighborhood graph construction)

+2. An agentic optimization layer that:

-3. Test different clustering parameter configurations
+   * explores different clustering parameter combinations,
-4. Evaluate clustering results using simple quantitative and structural metrics
-5. Compare results to identify more stable or meaningful cluster structures
+   * evaluates clustering quality,
+   * compares alternative solutions, and
+   * recommends improved clustering configurations through iterative feedback.

 ## Methods and Tools

-- Python
+* Python
-- Scanpy
+* Scanpy
-- AnnData
+* AnnData
-- Snakemake
+* NumPy
+* Pandas
+* Matplotlib
-- Jupyter Notebooks
+* Jupyter Notebook
-- NumPy / Pandas / Matplotlib
+* LangGraph (agent orchestration)
+* LangChain
+* Scikit-learn

+### Clustering Evaluation

-- Custom clustering optimization agent: System that evaluates multiple clustering configurations using metrics such as silhouette score, cluster stability, and marker gene enrichment to select optimal solutions
+The optimization agent evaluates clustering performance using metrics such as:

----
+* Silhouette Score
+* Davies–Bouldin Index
+* Cluster size and structure
+* Cluster stability across parameter configurations

-## Dataset
+## Datasets
-PBMC 10k: Primary dataset to develop and optimize clustering pipeline and agent

-Human pancreas dataset: Validation dataset for testing generalization across biological systems
+* **PBMC 3K** – Baseline development and pipeline validation
+* **PBMC 10K** – Clustering optimization and scalability evaluation
+* **Human Pancreas Dataset** – Validation of the framework on an independent biological dataset